UPOCR: Towards Unified Pixel-Level OCR Interface: Related Work

 \subsection{Generalist Model}

-The emergence of Transformer~\cite{vaswani2017attention,dosovitskiyimage} breaks the boundary between different modalities~\cite{carion2020end,jaegle2021perceiver,jaegle2022perceiver,zhang2023meta,peng2022spts,liu2023sptsv2,huang2023estextspotter}, fostering a broad variety of generalist models~\cite{yang2022unitab,wang2022git,zhu2022uni}.
+The emergence of Transformer~\cite{vaswani2017attention,dosovitskiyimage} breaks the boundary between different modalities~\cite{jaegle2022perceiver,zhang2023meta}, fostering a broad variety of generalist models.
 One category of these models unifies both the input and output as sequences and bridges them with a \textit{sequence-to-sequence} learning framework.
-Pix2Seq~\cite{chen2021pix2seq} pioneered in unifying the output vocabulary of natural language and spatial coordinates and demonstrated effectiveness in object detection.
+Pix2Seq~\cite{chen2022pix2seq} pioneered in unifying the output vocabulary of natural language and spatial coordinates and demonstrated effectiveness in object detection.
 Subsequently, Pix2Seq v2~\cite{chen2022unified} simultaneously tackled multiple tasks with the guidance of specific prompts.
 Furthermore, OFA~\cite{wang2022ofa} discretized both the input and output as token sequences, accomplishing various uni-modal and cross-modal vision-language tasks.
 Similarly, Unified-IO~\cite{lu2022unified} extended the framework to a wider range of tasks and modalities.
-With the rise of LLMs~\cite{brown2020language,openai2023gpt4,touvron2023llama}, numerous studies~\cite{alayrac2022flamingo,li2023blip,zhang2023llama,liu2023visual,zhu2023minigpt,ye2023mplugowl} connected pretrained ViTs and LLMs for generalist models with stronger reasoning and robustness.
+With the rise of LLMs~\cite{openai2023gpt4,touvron2023llama}, numerous studies~\cite{alayrac2022flamingo,li2023blip,liu2023visual,ye2023mplugowl,zhang2024llama,zhu2024minigpt} connected pretrained ViTs and LLMs for generalist models with stronger reasoning and robustness.
 Following an \textit{image-to-image} translation pipeline, MAE-VQGAN~\cite{bar2022visual} treated diverse tasks as inpainting problems.
 Painter~\cite{wang2023images} further investigated visual in-context learning which allows it to adapt to unseen tasks.

-In the OCR field, several generalist models have been studied following \textit{sequence-to-sequence} paradigms.
-Donut~\cite{kim2022ocr} pioneered in employing a prompt-based sequence generation framework for document understanding tasks.
-UDOP~\cite{tang2023unifying} further unified the representation of image, text, and layout modalities.
-Moreover, Nougat~\cite{blecher2023nougat} and Kosmos-2.5~\cite{lv2023kosmos} focused on translating document images into markup languages, encapsulating multiple document OCR tasks into a single sequence.
-Based on large multimodal models with pretrained ViTs and LLMs, recent approaches~\cite{ye2023ureader,feng2023unidoc,ye2023mplug} augment them using OCR-related data and fine-grained visual perception.
+In the OCR field, several generalist models have been studied following \textit{sequence-to-sequence} paradigms~\cite{kim2022ocr,tang2023unifying,blecher2023nougat,lv2023kosmos}.
+Moreover, recent approaches~\cite{ye2023ureader,ye2023mplug,feng2023unidoc,feng2023docpedia} augment large multimodal models using OCR-related data and fine-grained visual perception.
 However, these approaches primarily focused on document scenarios and failed to generate pixels.
-Moreover, some of them~\cite{tang2023unifying,kim2022ocr} still required dataset-specific finetuning.
+Moreover, some of them~\cite{tang2023unifying,kim2022ocr} still required benchmark-specific finetuning.